Supplier Terms & Conditions

 2. Basis of contract

-(b) any act by the Supplier consistent with fulfilling the Order,
+(b) any act by the Supplier consistent with fulfilling the Statement of Work,

 at which point and on which date the Contract shall come into existence (Commencement Date).